pratikalaspure25/lakeworth/README.md

         }
     }

+    /**
-    // Helper to post a Chatter feed on the parent record, with a live link back to it private void postChatterError(String message) {
+     * Posts a Chatter feed item to the parent record, with a link back to it.
+     */
+    private void postChatterError(String message) {
-        // Build a rich-body: text + [record link] + more text ConnectApi.MessageBodyInput body = new ConnectApi.MessageBodyInput();
+        // Build rich body: text + link + text
+        ConnectApi.MessageBodyInput body = new ConnectApi.MessageBodyInput();
         body.messageSegments = new List<ConnectApi.MessageSegmentInput>();